anujoshi3390/anujoshi3390/README.md

 Leveraged machine learning and regression modeling to forecast housing prices, uncover key price drivers, and enhance investment insights.

-◾ Business Data Analysis: Restaurant Demand Forecasting – Repository Optimized restaurant performance using SQL, Python, and Tableau to identify customer demand trends.
+◾ Business Data Analysis: Restaurant Demand Forecasting – Repository Optimized restaurant performance using SQL and Python to identify customer demand trends.

-◾ Vaccine marketing strategy : N1H1 - Repository optimized target market on who should be approached to receive the N1H1 vaccine and how resources should be allocated.
+◾ Vaccine Marketing Strategy : N1H1 - Repository optimized target market on who should be approached to receive the N1H1 vaccine and how resources should be allocated.

 More Projects Coming Soon